 Locally-Made Colorado Cold Frames:

-I just met Aaron Michael from Boulder-based EarthLoveGardens.com at the Home and Garden Show, his was one of the few actual garden-related booths in a sea of window, roofing, spa and other non-garden-related businesses.
+I met Aaron Michael from Boulder-based EarthLoveGardens.com at the Home and Garden Show in January 2020, his was one of the few actual garden-related booths in a sea of window, roofing, spa and other non-garden-related businesses.
 Aaron was showcasing their beautiful locally-made cold-frames that have polycarbonate sides and lids for maximum sun.
 Their mini-greenhouses are stained and come with auto-vents so they’re ready to place in your garden bed and plant!
-They also offer hoop houses as well.
+They also offer hoop houses as well, which is what I ended up getting for our garden.
+I love the hoop houses as they are quite tall so you can fit larger potted plants and grow taller plants in them than cold frames.
 So if you’re not super handy, this is a great alternative to get some locally-made, well-built cold frames or hoop houses for your Colorado garden.
 See some of their mini-greenhouses below or visit their website for more mini-greenhouse info and pricing.